 Leave snacks on the counter near the toothpaste and toothbrush so cats can associate something positive with them.
 You can also place a dab of toothpaste for them to lick off your finger so they get accustomed to it.

-Choose a dental treat your cat enjoys and place it on their canine teeth.
+Choose a dental treat your cat enjoys and place it on its canine teeth.
 As they become accustomed to it, start placing it deeper and deeper into their mouth, on their teeth.
 This gets them used to you touching their mouth and makes it easier for you to introduce the toothpaste.

 With your cat used to the toothbrush, toothpaste, and you touching their mouth, it should be easier to brush their teeth.
 Brush along the gum line for about 15 to 30 seconds, only on the outside of the teeth, and reward them with a treat afterward.Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.